arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/07.microphone-tutorial/content.md

 }
 ```

+After uploading a sketch, snap your fingers or clap your hands to produce a noise that meets the threshold.
+You should see the background color of the screen change.

 ### Volume Indication Sketch (LVGL)

 This sketch requires the [lvgl library](https://github.com/lvgl/lvgl), please make sure that is installed before you upload the sketch.
 The sketch will show a bar on the screen that is animated when noise is made, functionally making it display the volume of the microphones readings.
 You will find the full sketch just below.